JohnBra/rpc-websocketserver/README.md

 // pass message handler instances and WebSocket.ServerOptions to the respective namespaces const namespaceA = new RPCNamespaceA(new SimpleMessageHandler(), { noServer: true });
-const namespaceB = new RPCNamespaceB(new JSONRPC2MessageHandler(), { noServer: true });
+// use different message handlers for different namespaces const namespaceB = new RPCNamespaceB(new JSONRPC2MessageHandler(), { noServer: true });